dominicus75/no-framework-tutorial/11-page-menu.md

 We could create a global variable that is usable by all templates, but that is not a good idea here.
 We will add different parts of the site in the future like an admin area and we will have a different menu there.

 So instead we will use a custom renderer for the frontend.
-First we create an empty interface that extends the existing `Renderer` interface.
+First we create an empty interface that extends the existing `RendererInterface` interface.

 ```php
 <?php declare(strict_types = 1);